appacademy/prep-work/coding-test-1/introduction-to-programming-summary.md

 ## Variables

-Know what a variable is and how to store and recall values.
+Know what a variable is as well as how to store and recall values.

 A variable stores a value for later use.
-Know how to create and assign to variables.
+Know how to create and assign variables.

 ```ruby
 # create variable, assign it 3